Alyssa Lu is an Earth-conscious individual and being eco-friendly is a part-time lifestyle.

 Alyssa promotes school activities that inform her peers on climate change.
 She helped win a Solar 4R Schools grant, which will lead to Idaho Power installing solar panels on Boise High this summer.
 She is planning a Sustainability Summit on campus that will promote best practices in sustainability of the environment, happiness and personal health.
 She also is heading a district-wide effort to replace styrofoam lunch trays with reusable or compostable trays.

-“She is a person who rolls her sleeves up and gets to work,” said John Coulthard, the sustainability advisor at Boise High.
+“She is a person who rolls her sleeves up and gets to work,” said John Coulthard, the sustainability adviser at Boise High.
 “She is a positive role model.”

 Alyssa applied to be part of The University of Maine’s Stormwater Management Research Team this summer, she will collect data and develop solutions for storm water pollution in Idaho.